How to Change Screen Resolution in Windows 11 (Step-by-Step)

 - Press the Windows Key, type

-cmd, and hit Enter. - Copy and paste the following command into the terminal:
+cmd, and hit Enter. - Run the following command:

 wmic path Win32_VideoController get CurrentHorizontalResolution,CurrentVerticalResolution

-This will output your exact horizontal and vertical pixel count directly in the terminal.
+This outputs your exact horizontal and vertical pixel counts directly in the terminal window.

 Windows supports a wide range of monitor resolutions.
 Here are the most common ones you’ll encounter in Display Settings, along with their industry names and ideal screen sizes: